 The analysis process involves several steps.
 The first task is to vet the data (i.e., check for accuracy) before it is used to help establish the fair market rents and factors that will be used to value the properties.
 The second step is to enter the data into MPAC's database.
 Next, MPAC classifies the data so that it can be sorted into appropriate market areas, which reflect conditions where data comparisons can be made and conclusions drawn.
-Finally, MPAC develops certain valuation parameters through statistical analysis or multiple regression analysis that can be used in the valuation of office buildings.
+Finally, MPAC develops certain valuation parameters through the model process that can be used in the valuation of shopping centres.
 After collecting fair market rent data from property owners, the next steps include:

-- 1. Classify and confirm the types of tenants by market area, property code and occupancy code. - 2.
-Analyze data to reach conclusions for allowances. - 3.
-Establish rents by tenant type for each class of office building through multiple regression analysis. - 4.
-Establish typical market vacancy rates for each class of property. - 5.
-Establish typical non-recovered operating expense allowances. - 6.
-Establish the capitalization rates.
+- 1) Classify and confirm the types of tenants by market area, property code and occupancy code. - 2) Analyze data to reach conclusions for allowances. - 3) Establish rents by tenant type for each class of shopping centre through multiple regression analysis. - 4) Establish typical market vacancy rates for each class of property. - 5) Establish typical non-recovered operating expense allowances. - 6) Establish the capitalization rates.